 This episode, we’re also introducing a new segment – Ask the Alpha Doc, where various Alpha-1 specialists will answer your questions about Alpha-1 lung and liver disease.
 This episode, our guest doctor is Robert A. Sandhaus, MD, PhD, FCCP, from National Jewish Health in Denver, CO.

 This episode’s hosts

 Our co-host is Angela McBride, director of corporate relations and community engagement at the A1F.
 She can be reached at 877-228-7321, ext.
 233 or email@example.com.

 Learn more about the Building Friends for a Cure program.

-On the inaugural episode of the Alpha-1-To-One Podcast, this month's host, Maria Virginia Deliz, sits down with caregiver and Alpha-1 Foundation Director of Community Programs, Cathey Horsak.
+On the inaugural episode of the Alpha-1-To-One Podcast, host, Maria Virginia Deliz, sits down with caregiver and Alpha-1 Foundation Director of Community Programs, Cathey Henderson.

 Horsak shares the story of how she became involved with the Alpha-1 community after her husband’s death due to liver disease caused by Alpha-1 Antitrypsin Deficiency.
 She also shares why caregivers to play a major role in helping Alphas.